What and when to submit

-- In some cases it may be necessary to supplement your better references with lower-quality material such as web pages or general-interest publications.
-Some of this material is useful and accurate; some is dangerous and fraudulent.
+- In some cases you may not be able to avoid using web pages or general-interest publications.
+Some of this material is useful and accurate.
+Some is dangerous and fraudulent.
 You are responsible for judging the suitability of your sources.
 For each such resource that you use fill in the evaluation form (linked from the class Blackboard page) and include it with both the printed and electronic versions of your report.

-- You're not in junior high any more, so don't use encyclopedias (including Wikipedia) as references.
+- You're not in middle school any more, so don't use encyclopedias (including Wikipedia) as references.
 The highest possible grade for a paper that includes any references to an encyclopedia is C+ (see the section on "Expectations," above).

 - Avoid using introductory textbooks as references.
 These often contain errors and may be written by professional textbook writers who lack specific expertise in their field.
 It is better to use advanced textbooks whose authors have a solid track record of expertise.
 If you're unsure, check the author's publication record as given in the Thompson-Reuters Web of Science (or in a pinch, Google Scholar).